student-KD/Practice/README.md

 # Practice
-This is for practice github concepts
+This is for practice github concepts..